liamchampton/golang-twitter-bot-workshop/README.md

 kubectl get service twitter-bot
 ```

 `twitter-bot` is now running on your cluster, and exposed to the internet.
 We need to find out where it is accessible.
 The worker nodes running in the container service get external IP addresses.
-Run `ibmcloud ks workers <name-of-cluster>`, and note the public IP listed on the `<public-IP>` line.
+Run `ibmcloud ks workers --cluster twitter-bot-cluster`, and note the public IP listed on the `<public-IP>` line.

 ### Step 4

-Now that you have both the address and the port, you can now access the application in the web browser at <public-IP>:<nodeport>.
+Now that you have both the address and the port, you can now access the application in the web browser at `<public-IP>:<nodeport>`.

 Congrats, your application has been deployed in Kubernetes :clap: